nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The user did not the valid predefined prefix to search for the employee by department.
+The user did not input the valid predefined prefix to search for the employee by department.
   * 1a1.
 EmployeeManager shows an error message.
     Use case ends.